A study looking at how a new drug, called LTI-03, affects people with IPF

 Further information

-The summary on this page provides information about an opportunity to participate in research.
+This page is a summary which provides information about an opportunity to participate in research.
 More detailed information about the study can be found via the following the links and through contacting the research team.

 If you have any questions about this research study, please speak to your medical team.